FREE PAYMENT REMINDER TEMPLATES

 • Manual reminders on all paid plans

-• Automatic reminders on Pro and Team
+• Automatic overdue reminders on Pro and Team

-• Polite and firmer reminder wording
+• Polite and firmer wording

 • Reminder schedules on Pro and Team

-Keep reminder history inside the job
+Keep reminder history with the job

 • Reminder history

-• Job activity timeline
+• Job activity history

-• Clear invoice follow-up record
+• Clear reminder record

-Track payment reports
+Track payment updates

-• Track customer payment reports
+• Track customer payment updates

 • Confirm payment after checking your bank account